 The 4-Star Starhotels Michelangelo, Florence is located close to the Santa Maria Novella Train Station, within walking distance of the city center, which lies just beyond the beautiful River Arno - allowing a pleasantly scenic stroll into the thriving heart of the city.
 Boasting an on-site restaurant that serves Tuscan specialties alongside international cuisine, the hotel also offers complimentary Wi-Fi throughout both public areas and guest rooms, along with air-conditioned bedrooms that each feature a television with satellite channels and a minibar.

 This 4-Star hotel is set within a former glass factory and is contemporary in design.
 The reception areas feature individually designed glass pieces from the famous glassmaker Venini, whilst the bedrooms are spacious, comfortable and are elegantly decorated in calming shades of cream and beige.
-Rooms feature air conditioning, ensuite, minibar, radio, Sky television and complimentary Wi-Fi.
+Rooms feature air conditioning, ensuite, minibar, radio, Sky television, and complimentary Wi-Fi.

 Eurostar is the high-speed rail service directly linking the UK to France and Belgium via the Channel Tunnel.
 It started operating in 1994, providing convenient city center to city center services.

-Dates & Prices
+Tour Dates & Prices

-Register for Free Notification of 2020 Dates & Prices
+Register for Free Notification of 2022 Dates & Prices